zedeckj/Stutter-REPL/README.md

 [Try the REPL](https://stutter.vercel.app/)

 ## Stutter
 Stutter is a LISP inspired toy language.
-Valid expressions in Stuter are either Atoms (which are either numbers or booleans), Lists, and Function calls.
+Valid expressions in Stuter are either Atoms (which are either numbers, booleans, or functions), Lists, and Function calls.

 Examples: